adimian/kirby/docs/concepts.md

 ## Web service

-The web service expose the the database through a clear interface via an admin interface with an identification system.
+The web service exposes the database through a clear interface via an admin interface with an identification system.
 And an API used by kirby to access the database.

 The next image shows a visualisation of the job table: